Urinary casts are tiny tube-shaped particles that can be found when urine is examined under the microscope during a test

 Why the Test is Performed

 Your provider may order this test to see if your kidneys are working properly.
 It may also be ordered to check for certain conditions, such as:

 Abnormal results may include:

-- Fatty casts are seen in people who have lipids in urine, usually as a complication of nephrotic syndrome.
+Fatty casts are seen in people who have lipids in urine.
+This is most often a complication of nephrotic syndrome.